mbakr99/inverted-pendulum-control/README.md

 - ![Ki](https://latex.codecogs.com/svg.latex?K_i) is the integral gain
 - ![Kd](https://latex.codecogs.com/svg.latex?K_d) is the derivative gain
 - ![et](https://latex.codecogs.com/svg.latex?e(t)) is the error value at time ![t](https://latex.codecogs.com/svg.latex?t)

+An intuitive explanation is provided by Brian Douglas in this [video](https://youtu.be/UR0hOmjaHp0?si=htCSecChTK2qcQvb)

+## Genetic Algorithm:
+A Genetic Algorithm (GA) is an evolutionary heuristic optimization technique that mimics the process of natural selection.
+In each iteration, the GA maintains a population of potential solutions, where each solution, represented as a set of six PID gains in this case, is known as an individual.
+The population evolves over generations through two primary processes: mating and mutation.
+During mating, two individuals are combined to produce two new offspring, transforming the original individuals without changing the population size.
+Mutation applies random changes to individuals to enable exploration (controlled randomness **might** result in discovering a better solution).
+In our example, this is done by adding random values drawn from a normal distribution with a mean of 1 and a standard deviation of 1 to a subset of the solution's parameters (the PID gains).
+Both mating and mutation occur with user-defined probabilities.
+Ultimately, the principle of survival of the fittest is applied to select the optimal solution, ensuring that the best-performing individuals are retained and propagated through subsequent generations.